ayushtyagii619/Expense-Tracker-Application/README.md

-# 💸 Expense Tracker API
+# 💸 Expense Tracker APPLICATION

 A simple backend API for an **Expense Tracker Application** built with **Django**, **Django REST Framework**, and **JWT Authentication**.
 It allows users to register, log in, and manage their daily expenses with analytics support.